-Florida uses a law known as “pure comparative fault” for personal injury cases, allowing a victim to assume a percentage of fault for an accident and still be entitled to compensation.
+Florida uses a law known as “pure comparative fault” for personal injury cases.
+Pure comparative fault allows a victim to assume a percentage of fault for an accident and still be entitled to compensation.
 In this case, your final award would be reduced proportionately to the percentage of fault that you accepted for your role in the accident.

 Map & Directions